-Norwegian universities are “each with its own”.
-If you go on their official website, you will find the complete list of Norwegian Master’s degrees.
+Norwegian universities, business schools and other higher education institutions each have their own rules.
+If you go on to their official university websites, you will find an entire list of Norwegian Master's degrees.
 If you click on it, you will find the deadlines, the requirements and a button taking you to the university’s page, where you can begin your official application.

 Heads up, though, that there is another website for applications, but it is strictly for Norwegian students and it is comprised, mostly, of Bachelor's degrees.
 If you are, by chance, that only Norwegian reader who wants a Bachelor’s, you’re welcome and don’t mention it.
 It was our pleasure!

 5. Language requirements for a Norwegian university application

 While you don't need to learn the Norwegian language, you will need an English certificate for your studies in Norway.
 Universities usually accept: